gvwilson/thirdbit/_drafts/2019-01-31-things-i-didnt-tweet.md

 -   Try to find something in your life that makes you feel [like Cassandra Wilson sounds](https://www.youtube.com/watch?v=PB1HK-rlVig).

+-   You can in fact auto-complete your way through a *Dungeons & Dragons* adventure, if by "through" you mean "get your character into terminal trouble."

 -   "Do I need to be liked?
 Absolutely not.
 I like to be liked.
 I enjoy being liked.
 I have to be liked.
 But it's not like this compulsive need to be liked, like my need to be praised." - Michael Scott